There are statistics that before someone become a millionaire or a billionaire, they went through a few bankruptcies.

-What is the real price they pay?
+What is the real price they pay for building word-realities?
 Really two kinds:

-1. they never learn anything because they stop looking.
+- 1. they never learn anything because they stop looking.
 In fact, I think, they cannot look and see without guidance.
 Blind chicken is a really fitting label… with one big missing: they resist being guided.
 They resist feedback.
 They don’t want to learn from the feedback.
 Their relationship to it: I agree/I don’t agree.

 - 2. using words to “create” and believe that that is all they need.
 This puts them squarely in the desire trap… and trust me, that is a nasty place to live.